nymtech/dev-portal/src/tutorials/simple-service-provider/preparating-env2.md

 # Preparing Your Service Provider Environment

-* Now we need to prepare our Service Provider environment.
+* Now to move on to prepare our development environment for the Service Provider code.
 Create a directory for it:

 ```
 # run this from the root of `simple-service-provider/`